hepexta/messaging-rabbitmq/hometask-dlx/README.md

 # Retry by using DLX with TTL

-First example with custom retry logic is based on [Spring AMQP](https://docs.spring.io/spring-amqp/reference/html/) project.
+Second example with custom retry logic is based on [Spring AMQP](https://docs.spring.io/spring-amqp/reference/html/) project.

 Update previous implementation and change retry mechanism from inprocess to retry exchange/queue.
 Retry queue should have ttl, after message expires it should be routed to the source queue.